 Gimkit / AhaSlides/ Quizizz/ Wooclap/ QuizUp/ Quizalize/Quizlet

 Mentimeter Word Clouds

-“What are the words that usually comes to your head when you hear the word…” Surely, you’ve heard or even used that statement to illicit ideas from your students, right?
+“What are the words that usually come to your head when you hear the word…” Surely, you’ve heard or even used that statement to elicit ideas from your students, right?
 But how do you creatively do this online?
 That’s the purpose of word clouds.
-Also known as wordle, word collage or tag clouds, Word Clouds allow your students to share insights and answers altogether.
+Also known as wordle, word collage, or tag clouds, Word Clouds allow your students to share insights and answers altogether.
 Interestingly, this digital tool will collect the data, highlight the most common answers, and present it in a way that everyone can understand.